fisheryv/lobe-chat/docs/Plugins/Plugin-Development.md

 #### Plugin UI Interface Implementation

-LobeChat uses `iframe` + `postMessage` to load and communicate with plugin UI.
+PlanChat uses `iframe` + `postMessage` to load and communicate with plugin UI.
 Therefore, the implementation of the plugin UI is the same as normal web development.
 You can use any frontend framework and programming language you are familiar with.

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265263653-4ea87abc-249a-49f3-a241-7ed93ddb1ddf.png)

 In our template, we use React + Next.js + antd as the frontend framework.
 You can find the implementation of the user interface in `src/pages/index.tsx`.

-Regarding plugin communication, we provide related methods in [`@lobehub/chat-plugin-sdk`](https://github.com/lobehub/chat-plugin-sdk) to simplify the communication between the plugin and LobeChat.
-You can use the `fetchPluginMessage` method to actively retrieve the data of the current message from LobeChat.
+Regarding plugin communication, we provide related methods in [`@lobehub/chat-plugin-sdk`](https://github.com/lobehub/chat-plugin-sdk) to simplify the communication between the plugin and PlanChat.
+You can use the `fetchPluginMessage` method to actively retrieve the data of the current message from PlanChat.
 For a detailed description of this method, please refer to: [fetchPluginMessage][fetch-plugin-message-url].

 ```tsx
 import { fetchPluginMessage } from '@lobehub/chat-plugin-sdk';